Quantizable functions on K\"ahler manifolds and non-formal quantization: Examples: first order quantizable functions from symmetries

 We will give an explicit expression of the operators $\mathbb{A}_i:=\mathcal{L}_i-[D_F,\iota_i]$ on the Weyl bundle.
 First, we have the following lemma. \begin{lem} For every $1\leq i\leq\dim(G)$, the operator $\mathcal{L}_i-[D_F,\iota_i]$ is linear over $\A^\bullet(X)$; equivalently, we have $\mathcal{L}_i-[D_F,\iota_i]\in\Gamma(X,\End(\W_{X,\C}))$. \end{lem} \begin{proof} Let $s\in\A^\bullet(X,\W_{X,\C})$, and let $\alpha\in\A^k(X)$.
 Then

 \end{proof} In a similar way, we can show that the operator $\mathcal{L}_i-[\nabla,\iota_i]$ is linear over $\A^\bullet(X)$.
 More importantly, we will show that this operator on the Weyl bundle $\W_{X,\C}$ can be expressed as a bracket with respect to the Wick product.
-To do so, we need the following well-known result on the equivalence between the fiberwise Wick product and Weyl product: \begin{lem} Let $\star_{MW}$ denote the Moyal-Weyl product and $\star_{Wick}$ denote the Wick product on $\W_{\C^n}$.
-Then the following map is an isomorphism between these two algebras: